Munster105/Enigma-Machine/README.md

     * rotor 3 - Same as rotor 1
     * reflector - Ex) <(a,b),(c,d),...> (You must have 13 pairs for this section.
 Each letter should only have 1 pairing as well.)
     * plugboard - Same as reflector, however, you can have anywhere from 0 to 13 pairs.
-    * The program must be restarted in order to use your most recent updated to the settings.txt file.
-(Let's try to make this dynamic and immediately updated when user updates file, or have window to update these values within the application)
+    * The program must be recompiled in order to use your most recent updates to the settings.txt file.
+It is planned to make this more dynamic so this is not required.

 ### More information:
 * https://en.wikipedia.org/wiki/Alan_Turing